Apply to the S.J.D. Program

 UCLA doctoral students are eligible to request up to $1,000 to reimburse travel expenses for attending professional conferences, engaging in off-campus fieldwork or collaborative research, or taking advantage of off-campus professional development opportunities.
 Details are available on page 45 of the Graduate Student Financial Support guide.

-Harry Frank Guggenheim Foundation Dissertation Fellowships
+Harry Frank Guggenheim Foundation - HFG Emerging Scholar Awards

 Offers yearlong fellowships to students writing a dissertation surrounding issues of human violence and aggression.
 Preferred topics of interest to the Foundation include social change, intergroup conflict, war, terrorism, crime, and family relationships, among other subjects.
 Only appropriate for students approaching their final doctoral year.